yuhengtu/CS-Self-Study/README.md

 # Introduction

-This is a CS self learning repository following [csdiy](https://csdiy.wiki/).
+This is a CS self-study repository following [csdiy](https://csdiy.wiki/).

 No credits, no GPA, pursue knowledge, to collide with the smartest brains of humanity.